Three Years After Winning Investment on Shark Tank Malta… Here’s What Actually Happened.

 Winning the investment felt like massive, long-overdue validation.

-I was confused, disappointed and angry, especially as the investor was the only woman on the panel.
+After the show aired, the investment never materialised.
+I was confused, disappointed, and angry.
+The investor was the only woman on the panel.
 Corporate life can be a tough, male-dominated world, and I have always believed that women should support one another.
+That was the part that hurt the most.

 Read this story on Lovin Malta.

-I was told, publicly, that my idea was worthy, but when that recognition was not followed by genuine support, it revealed how much weight I unknowingly placed on external approval.
+Winning the investment symbolised recognition.
+Moments like this can feel like a threshold.
+We think, "If this works, everything changes."
+I was told publicly that my idea was worthy.
+However, when that recognition was not followed by genuine support, it revealed how much weight I unknowingly placed on external approval.

-I (understandably) allowed myself to imagine partnership, mentorship, growth, and momentum.
+I allowed myself to imagine partnership, mentorship, growth, and momentum.
 When that narrative dissolved, it created a sense of emotional whiplash.

 What this experience was really about was reclaiming authority over my own work.